 It is recommended that facilities review their practices regarding the placement of furniture and the storage of equipment in the corridors.
 While it may not be practical to remove everything from the corridors, obstructions must be kept to a minimum.
 It is expected that equipment and carts positioned in the corridors be actively in use for the care of residents and patients.
 "Actively in use" means carts are frequently moving to facilitate distribution of linen, medications, and other products to bedrooms and service rooms.
 It also means that staff are frequently using the wheelchairs, lifts, and other adaptive equipment to assist residents.

 Facilities are also encouraged to periodically review their storage needs and existing storage capacity to assure that capacity is keeping up with need.
 This may require changes in the physical plant to provide additional capacity.

 The Life Safety Code restricts the mounting of objects on corridor walls.
 The Code does permit the installation of handrails on both sides of a corridor provided that the handrail does not project more than 3-1/2 inches from the wall.
 An increasing number of facilities are installing a wall-mounted, fold-down writing surface on corridor walls.
 In the up (storage) position, they are a relatively small protrusion into the corridor.
 In the down (use) position, they create a significant protrusion.
 It is expected that the surfaces be stored in the up position and that the automatic recoil mechanism be maintained in proper operating condition.
 Wall-mounted, fold-down writing surfaces found not in use and improperly stored will be subject to the issuance of a federal deficiency.

-This Information Bulletin was authored by the Minnesota Department of Health, Compliance Monitoring Division, and the Department of Public Safety, State Fire Marshal Division.
+This Information Bulletin was authored by the Minnesota Department of Health, Health Regulation Division, and the Department of Public Safety, State Fire Marshal Division.

-If you have any questions regarding this Information Bulletin, please contact either:
+If you have any questions regarding this Information Bulletin, please contact: